mmattice/user-groups/sponsored/Tulsa Data Science/README.md

+**Group email:**
-**Group email:** ben dot harris at tulsadatascience dot org and david dot farnan at tulsadatascience dot org
+* ben dot harris at tulsadatascience dot org
+* david dot farnan at tulsadatascience dot org

 Other Code of Conduct(s): N/A